 Box has very similar functionality to other cloud-based storage products, but it allows us to have complete control of our data.
 For our company, data security is critical, so we ensure our internal platforms meet our high standards.
 It allows us to store documents securely while reducing paper waste.

 4. Hot desking keeps our office looking

 It can be a bit of an adjustment in the beginning, but hot-desking is actually a great way to keep paper use to a minimum.
 It’s much harder to amass a collection of papers if you might be sitting in a different seat each day.

 5. Cultural support

 While hot desking is helpful, what really helps is to have an internal culture that reinforces the paperless message so that everyone is thinking about how to reduce paper waste.

 DocuSign is committed to helping businesses go paperless, and our office culture reflects that too.
 We don’t have a cupboard full of stationery.
 There are a few pens and highlighters in the cupboard, but we don’t make regular orders.
 Instead, staff make one-off requests when they need an item.

-Even my personal diary is at home gathering dust.
-Which is sad for my lovely little diary, but fantastic for our environment.
+Even our personal diaries at home are gathering dust.
+Which is sad for the lovely little diaries, but good for our environment.

 6. Keep recycling bins handy

 Even if you’re a paperless office like DocuSign, there will always be paper products in need of proper disposal, and there are waste paper recycling bins accessible for this.
-To minimise recyclables being chucked into the garbage, we don’t have personal bins.
+To minimise recyclables being thrown into the garbage, we don’t have personal bins.
 Our only bins are in the kitchen and tea area.